fastify/fastify-accepts-serializer/README.md

       serializer: body => msgpack.encode(body)
     }
   ],
-  default: 'application/yaml' // MIME type used if Accept header don't match anything })
+  default: 'application/yaml' // MIME type used if Accept header does not match anything })

 // Per-router serializers